kanyijohn/Contacts/README.md

-# Contacts
+# Data-Driven React Web Page
-React Web page showing contacts.
+Using and adding props to react components